123kevinlee/123kevinlee/README.md

 I'm Kevin Lee, a high school senior that enjoys learning about computer science and software development.

-I'm currently working on a research project that visualizes sound to people with hearing disabilities based on the condition of Chromesthesia.
+I'm currently working on a research project that visualizes sound based on the condition of Chromesthesia for people with hearing disabilities.

 Some other things about me:
 - 💬 I do Discord bot development using Discord.js